 There are three options for creating HDR photos.

 You can instruct some cameras to take an HDR shot.
-In the process of taking a photograph multiple shots of different brightness levels are generated quickly in a row and blended with each other.
+In the process of taking a photograph multiple shots of different brightness levels are generated quickly in a row.
+Then the camera software will blend them with each other.
 The device software decides according to its internal settings, but does not always work optimally in extreme lighting conditions.

 Left simple JPG file from an iPhone / right slightly more details in lights and shadows by smart phone HDR